drmaize/ThermoAlign/README.md

                             OR
     docker run -t -i drmaize/thermoalign:TA_1.0.0_Zm3 /bin/bash

+This will generate a new ThermoAlign container everytime its used.

 These docker images help automate deployment of ThermoAlign inside docker containers.
 It is an efficient way to port ThermoAlign across systems and operating systems.